ullly/books/README.md

 56. No Shortcuts to the Top: Climbing the World's 14 Highest Peaks by Ed Viesturs
 57. God, Human, Animal, Machine by Meghan O'Gieblyn
 58. The Earthquake Bird by Susanna Jones
+59. The Big Con by Mariana Mazzucato & Rosie Collington